StockRake.com is sale at @SideProjectors

 Q4.
 Can I switch between reinvesting and taking cash later?

 Absolutely.
-Most brokers let you change your preference anytime.
+Most brokers let you change anytime.

 Q5.
 What’s the best strategy for retirees?